adrianosilvareis/adrianosilvareis/README.md

 ## Hi everyone :wave:

-I'm a front-end developer from the Brazil, who loves open source, and is currently working at [Localiza/Zarp](http://zarp.localiza.com/) as architect.
+I'm a front-end developer from the Brazil, who loves open source, and is currently working at [Skip](https://helloskip.com/) as crossfunctional develper.
 I mainly code in TypeScript, full-stack since 2014, but in 2017 I fell in love with React and React Native, Vue and so many other modern front-end frameworks.
 I am always learning.
 Currently I'm also working on a couple of VR/AR games, including my own [GrooVR](https://www.oculus.com/experiences/quest/4011466365558046/), made in Unity which is a game for Meta Quest